kubernetes/kubernetes/docs/proposals/docs-process.md

 [http://kubernetes.io/docs/](http://kubernetes.io/docs/) should now be redirecting to http://kubernetes.io/vX.Y/.

-### Updating docs in an existing collection

-The high level steps to update docs in an existing collection are:

-1. Update docs on HEAD (master branch) of kubernetes/kubernetes.github.io
-2. Cherrypick the change in by copying those changes from the newest docs folder to the folder for the target version.

 ## Where is <HEAD> for the docs?

 Essentially, the kubernetes.github.io/vX.Y folder for vLATEST operates as head.
 The docs should already be in their final destination and have its links pointing to the kubernetes.io URLs.